With Bolsonaro present, Congress enacts amendment that allows pre-election social package | Policy

 Dubbed the “PEC Kamikaze” by the Minister of Economy, Paulo Guedes — when the government had not yet considered sponsoring the measure — the proposal foresees an additional expenditure of R$ 41.2 billion not foreseen in the federal budget.

-This Thursday (14), Guedes said that the so-called “PEC Kamikaze” is, in fact, the “PEC das Bondades”.
+This Thursday (14), Guedes said that the so-called “PEC Kamikaze” is, in fact, the “PEC of Goodness”.

 Floor for nursing professionals